bajamircea/bajamircea.github.io/_posts/2018-06-28-linked-lists-examples.markdown

 Options in **bold** are not the best compared with other list types.

-Double linked nodes are larger by one pointer size to the single linked ones, but they provide insert and erase before iterator.
+(1) For double linked first-last once the end is reached we can’t go back from the single null pointer value that represents the end, therefore not bidirectional.

+(2) Double linked circular can make a choice on the iterator storing:

+- a direct pointer to the tail (end not permanent)
+- a pointer to the header, access the tail via the header (end permanent)

-Double linked with allocated dummy node need to make choose between:
+(3) Double linked with allocated dummy node need to make choose between:

 - No permanent end
 - Or throwing default and move constructors

+Double linked nodes are larger by one pointer size to the single linked ones, but they provide insert and erase before iterator.

 Double linked with dummy node in header is a good choice overall.
 Note that although it uses additional space for the dummy node, we already counted this